smissingham/missingham.net/content/Technology/Demonstrating Software.md

 > [!important] During all moments possible, in prep and live, ask yourself (as if you are your audience) "So What!?".

 The point here is that the answer to that question is the thing you most need to convey.
-Often times, that could be quantitative value in $, other times it could be qualitative time-savings or efficiency benenfits.
+Often times, that could be quantitative value in $, other times it could be qualitative time-savings or efficiency benefits.

 Either way, the critical thing to anchor yourself to is your audience's perspective of "why do I care about this?".